 Narrows all alternatives to variations on hierarchy, structures of inequality, or profoundly unjust distributions of power and wealth.
 There are alternatives, and the one I would suggest is this: We should arrange political positions according to whether they propose to increase hierarchy or to dismantle it.

-So an alternative political spectrum, Sartwell notes, could be based on how much various systems tend to control people.
+So an alternative political spectrum, Sartwell notes, could be based on how much various systems tend to control people, or conversely, how much they propose to dismantle hierarchies of power and wealth.
 What this would look like is a vertical scale with the most hierarchical or authoritarian systems (whether political or economic) at the top, down to the least hierarchical, self-governing and decentralized at the bottom.

 At the top of the scale would be authoritarian communism, fascism, absolute monarchy, caesarism, and so forth.
 Next would come socialism and progressivism.
 Limited constitutional republics, Classical liberalism, and libertariansim would be further towards the bottom, anti-authoritarian end.
 Finally direct democracy, tribalism, self-government, and all forms of anarchy (collectivist, syndicalist, market, etc.) would all be together at the very bottom of the anti-authoritarian scale.